Only after I snoozed my way through high school science class did science become more compelling than science fiction.

 Or that we would not only discover vast strange heat sources under the ocean but that we’d actually consider mining these hydrothermal vents for renewable energy: That was the sort of story you’d only find in science fiction back then.

 But yet, here we are.
-This is not science fiction:
+This is not science fiction: The energy potential is staggering.
+In the Gigawatt range per vent.

 The Marshall Hydrothermal Recovery System would use the heat from hydrothermal vents 7,000 feet under the sea to make electricity.
 Its temperature is incredibly high, 750 degrees Fahrenheit; hot enough to melt lead, but it does not boil because of the intense pressures at the depths where the vents are located.